Dental public health research

 -

-A Pilot Project to explore the perceptions of Homeless People before and after attending a Dental Walk-in-Clinic intervention by the University of Portsmouth Dental Academy
+A Pilot Project to explore the perceptions of Homeless People before and after attending a Dental Walk-in-Clinic intervention by the School of Dental, Health and Care Professions

 Led by Mrs Janani Sivabalan, funded by the Oral and Dental Research Trust-Robin Davis Award.
 The aim of this pilot study is to proactively reach homeless individuals who require oral health services, but struggle to access mainstream provision in a dental surgery setting.
 This study investigates the acceptability, feasibility and sustainability of a Dental Walk-In-Clinic for people experiencing homelessness.